The Ultimate Guide to Seine River Cruises in Paris

 What are the boundaries of the arrondissement?

-The 1st arrondissement lies on the Right Bank of the Seine River encompassing an area defined by landmarks.
+The 1st arrondissement lies on the Right Bank of the Seine River within an area defined by landmarks.
 It is bordered by the Seine to the south Rue de Rivoli to the north Boulevard de Sébastopol to the east and Boulevard du Palais to the west.

-Are there any hotels situated within this area?
+Are there any hotels in this neighborhood?

 More useful information about Seine River Cruises in Paris